dartmouth-cs98/hack-a-thing-2-reactnativeapp-1/README.md

 ## What we built?
-- We put together a chat app with some basic functions (camera, chat list, calls, contacts).
+- We put together a chat app with some basic functions (camera, chat list, call list, contacts).
+- The chap app is based on Whatsapp.
-- We mainly worked on the frontend of the app.
+- We mainly worked on the frontend of the app and used customized data.
 ## Who did what?
 - Nina: implemented calls, chats camera and navigation components
 - Imanol: basic React tutorial, search component